Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 # Heroic Games Launcher

+Heroic is an Open Source Game Launcher for Linux.
-This app is a Linux GUI for the tool [Legendary](https://github.com/derrod/legendary), a Linux native alternative to the Epic Games Launcher.
+Right now it supports launching game from the Epic Games Store using [Legendary](https://github.com/derrod/legendary), a Linux CLI alternative to launch epic games.
-It is built with Web Technologies like: Typescrypt, React, NodeJS and Electron.
+Heroic is built with Web Technologies like: Typescrypt, React, NodeJS and Electron.

 ### [Design based on the UI/UX Research by Biliane Moreira ](https://bilianemoreira.com/heroic-game-launcher-for-linux)